Magic Steady State Production: Non-Hermitian, Dissipative, and Stochastic Pathways: Generating magic in a stochastic dissipative Qubit

-\emph{Generating magic in a stochastic dissipative Qubit}--- The effect of noise in the anti-Hermitian part of the Hamiltonian has been studied in \cite{martinez_PRL25}, where it was shown that the average evolution follows an \textit{antidephasing} master equation that enriches the possible steady states.
-We now investigate the effect of noise in the generation of magical states.
-We consider the \textit{stochastic dissipative qubit} (SDQ)
+The effect of noise in the anti-Hermitian part of the Hamiltonian leads, for the noise-averaged density matrix, to an \textit{antidephasing} master equation that extends the set of possible steady states \cite{martinez_PRL25}.
+The \textit{stochastic dissipative qubit} (SDQ) can be described by the stochastic Hamiltonian

+which is the dissipative qubit \eqref{eq:Hqubit} with Gaussian fluctuations in the decay parameter $\Gamma$.
+This noise, of strength\footnote{Contrary to our original work \cite{martinez_PRL25}, we now take $\gamma$ to have frequency dimensions so that the phase diagrams are easier to understand.} $\gamma$, is taken as a Wiener process $\mr d W_t = \xi_t \mr dt$ that follows It\=o rule $\mr d W^2_t = \mr d t$.